Ephesians28/duo_sentry/README.md

 ### 💡 Function(s)

-- Allows the Lone Sentry ship loadout to be used by two players without the power-usage penalty.
+- Allows the Lone Sentry loadout on the Destroyer to be used by two players without the power-usage penalty.

 ### 🎮 Client Usage

--
+- Simply install.

 ### 👥 Multiplayer Functionality

-# Note to mod developer: Remove all but those which match, and describe any custom functionality.
-- ✅ Client
-  - Only the client needs this mod.
 - ✅ Host
   - Only the host needs this mod.
 - ✅ Session
-  - Requires the room to be marked as Mod_Session for functionality.
-  - Requires the room to be marked as Mod_Session for joining.
-  - Marks the room as Mod_Session when starting session as host.
   - Marks the room as Mod_Session when hosting.
-- ✅ All
-  - All players must have this mod installed.

 ---------------------